Skip to main content

 Success!

-Our metric values are finally changing.
+Our metric values are finally updating dynamically.

 Settings